geudde/attic-chest/pages/04.season-3/18.meeting-39/03.ode/docs.md

 See beneath the mighty blade,
 &emsp;Gor’d with many a ghastly wound,
-Low the fam’d Sirloin is laid,
+Low the fam’d sirloin is laid,
 &emsp;And sinks in many a gulf profound.
-&emsp;&emsp;Arise, arise ye Sons of Glory,
+&emsp;&emsp;Arise, arise ye sons of glory,
 &emsp;&emsp;Pies and puddings standing before ye:
 &emsp;&emsp;See the ghosts of hungry bellies
 &emsp;&emsp;Point a yonder stand of jellies;
 &emsp;&emsp;While such dainties are beside ye,
-&emsp;&emsp;Snatch the goods the Gods provide ye;
+&emsp;&emsp;Snatch the goods the gods provide ye;
 &emsp;&emsp;Mighty rulers of the state,
 &emsp;&emsp;Snatch before it is too late:
 For swift as thought the pudding, jellies, pies,